IDNI/TML/README.md

 shall see.
 In both cases we actually detect a loop, we just consider it as fail if the loop has length greater than one, and accept the result otherwise.
 Those conditions characterize TML's fixed-point operator as what known as PFP (or Partial Fixed Point).

-In Finite Model Theory (resp.
-Descriptive Complexity) it has been shown that PFP logic over finite ordered structures captures precisely all problems solvable in PSPACE.
+*Remark: In Finite Model Theory (resp.
+Descriptive Complexity) it has been shown that PFP logic over finite ordered structures captures precisely all problems solvable in PSPACE.*

 ## Models

 Every iteration is a map from a relational structure to itself, under the same vocabulary.
-A __relational structure__ (or a relational model, or just a "__model__" here sometimes) is a set of relations, and a relation is just a table.
+A __relational structure__ (or a relational model, or just a "__model__" here sometimes) is a set of *relations*, while we think of relations as tables.
 As in a table, each row is a tuple, and all rows have same number of cells.
 If a relation is a table, then the width of every row, is what we call the Arity of the relation, as in binary (width 2), monadic (width 1), ternary, k-ary (width k) etc. Last, every table has a name, still two relations with the same name but with different arity are treated as if they had a different name.
+A relation over a set S is therefore a subset of a power of S (wrt Cartesian product).

 So the following is a just fine relational structure: